 21. The majority of brands use the same influencers across different campaigns

 Influencer marketing is highly profitable if done right, but it isn’t easy to find and vet the right influencer, draft a mutual contract, and work with a different influencer each time.
+Having a pre-made contract template specifically for influencer marketing can save time and ensure that both parties are on the same page with regard to deliverables, expectations, and compensation.
 For this reason, it comes as no surprise that a significant portion of brands use the same influencers across different campaigns.

 It’s easier to communicate expectations, co-create content, decide on deliverables and even work together.
 This relationship gets nurtured further, and both the brand and influencer benefit from a long-standing partnership in terms of content, satisfaction, and money.